Last Updated August 23, 2023

 You can also use the garland wreath tutorial above to make this Christmas Vacation themed wreath for your door or Christmas party.

-Make this dollar store Grinch wreath above by putting a wire coat hanger in a pool noodle and covering it with red cloth or ribbon and adding a stuffed green glove and a loofah for the cuff.
+Make the above dollar store Grinch wreath by putting a wire coat hanger in a pool noodle and covering it with red cloth or ribbon or purchasing a dollar tree candy cane wire wreath form and wrapping it in red cloth or ribbon.
+Add a stuffed green glove with wire in the fingers and a loofah for the cuff.

 Use a dollar tree candy cane wire form and glue on fabric to make the above Grinch wreath.